suchitj2702/Disparity-Map-from-Stereoimages-MATLAB/README.md

   ```
 ### Output

-Thus we generated a 3D point cloud out of an image from a stereo camera image.
+Thus a 3D point cloud has been generated out of an image from a stereo camera image.
 The 3D point cloud can be viewed with any 3D format supporting software such as MeshLab.